arc-archive/web-sdk/README.md

+> ## 🛠 Status: In Development
+> WebSDK proposal is currently in development.
+The polyfill and the components probably are not working just yet.
+Also the proposal is under internal discussion (MuleSoft) before it's going to be promoted externally.
+However, if you are interested in participating in the discussion, please, create an issue report or drop us an email arc@mulesoft.com

 # WebSDK polyfill and <web-sdk> web component

 This is a proof of concept of a proposition of new web platform API: WebSDK.

-This PoC contains:
+This project contains:

 -   WebSDK polyfill as a platform primitive
--   `<web-sdk>` web component as a part of [Layered API](https://github.com/drufball/layered-apis)
+-   `<web-sdk-*>` web components as a part of [Layered API](https://github.com/drufball/layered-apis)

-**This is work in progress**
-As long as this notice is here the polyfill and the component won't work.
+    -   `<web-sdk>`
+    -   `<web-sdk-authentication>`
+    -   `<web-sdk-request>`

 ## WebSDK primitive